pce-uw-jscript400/w3-mongo/readme.md

 * **Question:** Describe what the above code is adding to your schema.

 * **Your Answer:**
+It is adding the primary key, the unique value.
 ---

 - [ ] Remove the line we just added from your schema.